InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/03-hosting/index.rst

 InfinniPlatfrom apps may handle the following events:

-* Before app services launch
-* After app services launch
-* Before app services stop
-* After app services stop

-Event **before launch** :doc:`app services </07-services/index>` lets creation of configurable actions before app will start to respond the queries.
-This event handlers define a mandatory stage for successful app launch.
-For example, to perform data migration.

-Event **after launch** :doc:`app services </07-services/index>` lets to run optional background tasks at the app start.
-For example, :doc:`cache </11-cache/index>` pre-filling with data set or perform indexing can be done at this stage.

-Event **before stop** :doc:`app services </07-services/index>` lets to handle query to stop the app.
-For example, an :doc:`app log </05-logging/index>` record action can be initiated and inform other cluster nodes about this event to prepare app for shutdown.

-Event **after stop** :doc:`app services </07-services/index>` lets to handle the moment when app stops responding.
-This type event handlers practically command and then manage to correctly shutdown the app.
-You may dispose resources, save data retaining in memory and :doc:`inform </12-queues/index>` other cluster's nodes about this event.
+* After the application host has fully started and is about to wait for a graceful shutdown
+* After the application host has fully stopped and is not wait for new requests

+When the application host has fully **started** you have a chance to execute any kind of background tasks such as pre-filling data :doc:`cache </11-cache/index>`, data indexing and etc. When the application host has fully **stopped** you may dispose resources, save data retaining in memory and etc.

 .. note:: You should pay attention that application may stop by exception or forcefully unloaded by administrative tools.
 Don't rely that aforementioned
           event handlers will be invoked anyway.
 Instead of this the **restoration logic** should be implemented to help handle those emergencies.

-.. index:: ApplicationEventHandler
-.. index:: IApplicationEventHandler
-.. index:: IApplicationEventHandler.OnBeforeStart()
+.. index:: IAppStartedHandler
-.. index:: IApplicationEventHandler.OnAfterStart()
+.. index:: IAppStartedHandler.Handle()
-.. index:: IApplicationEventHandler.OnBeforeStop()
+.. index:: IAppStoppedHandler
-.. index:: IApplicationEventHandler.OnAfterStop()
+.. index:: IAppStoppedHandler.Handle()

 Application Event Handler
 -------------------------